 To fully answer this question, you’ll need to ask for further information about how the machinery was financed, when the machinery was purchased, and whether the answer should be for the time of purchase or for a later date.

-If a company purchases a $5,000 piece of machinery on credit, that is a $5,000 liability and a $5,000 asset.
-The machinery’s value should be added to the company’s PP&E on balance sheets, the cost of the machinery is an expense on income sheets, and the transaction is recorded on cash flow statements.
+If a company purchases a $5,000 piece of machinery on credit, that’s a $5,000 liability and a $5,000 asset.
+Accountants add the machinery’s value to the company’s PP&E on balance sheets, the cost of the machinery is an expense on income sheets, and record the transaction on cash flow statements.
 Additionally, the machinery’s depreciation will affect all of the company’s financial statements.

 13. Describe the difference between accrual accounting and cash accounting.